Drone29/cpp-argparser/readme.md

 Arguments of `arithmetic` or `string` types can have a list of possible valid choices which can be set with the `choices()` method

-If a user specifies an argument that is not in the list, an error is thrown
+If a user specifies an argument that is not on the list, an error is thrown

 ```c++
 parser.addArgument<int>("-c")